nickpeck/composerstoolkitv2/README.md

 # Composers Toolkit (V2)

-This package contains a suite of tools and experiments towards the goal of discovering how technology might play a supporting role in assisting and enriching the process of musical composition - (specifically, in terms of what that means to me on an artistic and aesthetic level).
-As far as possible, they are agnostic with respect to any one given approach, culture, theory, or style, and it is up to the end-user to define the parameters specific to their intended outcome (keys, chords, structures, rows, cycles etc.).
-It deals with manipulating discrete note events (such as represented by MIDI) rather than pure sound synthesis.
-Some of the techniques may be familiar to Schillinger composition students, however in many cases I have adopted my own approaches to these transformations.
+This package contains a suite of tools and experiments towards discovering how technology might play a supporting role in assisting and enriching the process of musical composition - (specifically, in terms of what that means to me on an artistic and aesthetic level).
+The use of partially algorithmic processes alongside freely composed material is nothing new, and examples abound in the historical and contemporary musical traditions of both East and West.

-A brief overview of the features I am working towards:
-- Ability to freely declare events, sequences of events and playback containers to which multiple sequences can be added, thus enabling polyphonic playback using a synth library, DAW or external MIDI device.
-Examples can be saved or loaded in from MIDI files.
-- Ability to quickly generate raw materials and permutations thereof (i.e., permutations of a note row, rhythmic cycle, pitches or chords within a given scale or tonal axis).
-- Infinite or finite-length sequences of events can be generated using algorithmic techniques.
-Different transformations and operations can be applied to these sequences.
-Transformations can be controlled using ‘higher-order’ transformations that enable gating, looping, or batching in response to external logic.
-- Ability to perform statistical analysis of an existing work, to extract key musical motives, patterns and sequences using data-mining techniques.
-- Different algorithmic processes that provide a complete compositional output, driven by user-defined constraints, or heuristics discovered through analysis of an existing corpus of works.
-- Investigation of biologically inspired and deep-learning techniques and how these might be trained using the previously mentioned analytical processes, and then guided using interaction with the end-user.
+It deals with manipulating discrete note and controller events (as represented by MIDI) rather than pure sound synthesis and is intended to serve as the back-end for external sound synthesis via MIDI, or generating MIDI output that can then be imported into external score notation software.
+It does not currently use live or stored digital sound data (ie WAV) as in input source.
+It is possible to manipulate sound modification parameters (using controller events) using the techniques within.
+Some of the techniques may be familiar to Schillinger practitioners or users of Max/OpenMusic/Ableton, however in many cases I have adopted my own approaches to these transformations.
+I enjoy to taking 'longer road' of developing my own tools and building a more personal connection with the results.

+This project is primarily geared towards serving the needs of my own shifting artistic and research goals, rather than something I would want to promote for general consumption.
+Composition is for me, usually a solitary pursuite, and code is being used as 'craft' that serves a purpose (not an art in itself).
+With that in mind, occasionally best technical practices may have been overlooked in order to serve the chaotic and sometimes exploratory whims of artistic inspiration.

+The ordered experiments in the 'examples' folder serve as a document of the approaches and ideas I have investigated.
+Some of the outputs of this have found their way into my actual music-making - often interwoven with, or serving as the initial seed for material that I have then developed using more traditional means.

+As far as possible, it is agnostic with respect to any one given approach, culture, theory, or style, popular or art-music and it is up to the end-user to define the parameters specific to their intended outcome (keys, chords, structures, rows, cycles etc.).
+However, given the current scope of MIDI, it is currently limited to the Western 12-EDO pitch system.

+Broadly speaking, the techniques I have use so far fall into these categories:
+- Generating real-time or ahead-of-time music, using randomized or predetermined transformations of various input materials.
+These transformations might be toggled or modulated as a function of time, or of the real time 'context' (i.e. which notes are actually being sounded at the present time).
+- Ability to capture live MIDI input, either for control purposes, or as a source of musical material that might be stored and manipulated.
+- Using basic machine-learning techniques such as tree-search, evolutionary or constraint logic programming techniques to compose music according a predetermined set of criteria.
+- Generating a corpus of material (ie all possibilities of a given chord/scale relationship or musical pattern) or temporal structures that might serve as reference material for a future composition.
+- Analyzing an existing corpus of works for specific musical patterns, structures or statistical data that might then serve to drive further composition.

+## Package structure:
+- analysis: Tools for analyzing an existing corpus of music.
+- builders: Tools for creating music using algorithmic processes.
+Specifically 'generators' which create musical materials and 'transformers' which modify them.
+The framework allows for lazy (real-time) evaluation.
+- composers: Tools for generating music using machine learning techniques.
+- core: Basic framework for organizing music into events, sequences of events, sequencers (which group multiple sequences), creating rudimentary notation, MIDI files and the scheduler (which enables real-time playback via any MIDI interfaces or external synths).
+It should be possible to create an interface to any sound synthesis engine that supports note on/off and cc-style data.
+- resources: convenience methods and definitions of common western musical patterns (scales, durations, chords, pitches).

 ## Quickstart